 Alliteration is the repeated occurrence of the same consonant sound at the beginning of several words in the same phrase.
 Yes, this is fun too and a good poet will use it.
 It is used in tongue-twisters in many languages.
 I have used it sometimes in whole poems: 'Percy Peckle Pickled a Pear' but he did a lot of other alliterative things in the poem also.
 Then 'Penelope Pickle’s Party' is another poem using alliteration for fun and so is 'Penelope Pigglewiggle's Pear' of course

 When you read the poems the second time, give the children the chance to supply the rhyming words.
 They love doing this.
 With older children and ESL students in a classroom, they can write the rhyming words and it is then that they will realize that sounds in the English language are not spelt the same.
-For example “bird” and “word” – “laugh” and “giraffe” and words such as “through” and “threw” but look then at “blue”.
+For example 'bird' and 'word' – 'laugh' and 'giraffe' and words such as 'through' and 'threw' but look then at 'blue'.
 It is the linking together of words that sound alike but are spelt differently that helps them to remember these words.
-In the world of education, these sounds are called "phonemics" and educationalists realize the importance of phonemics in relation to literacy.
-There is much you can read on this subject and this is one of the reasons why The Book Trust are handing out free poetry books to children in reception classes.
-It is also the reason why many teachers introduce new phonemics through rhyming poetry, both for English speaking pupils and ESL students also.
+In the world of education, these sounds are called 'phonemics' and educationalists realize the importance of phonemics in relation to literacy.
+This is also the reason why many teachers introduce new phonemics through rhyming poetry, both for English speaking pupils and ESL students also.